 The course is a synthesizing experience whereby students bring together the various components of the social work practice generalist model through ethical case studies and presentations.
-Prerequisite: all social work courses, to be taken concurrently with SW 428.
+Prerequisite: all social work courses required for Social Work major (including those that do not begin with SW), to be taken concurrently with SW 428.
 Spring semester.